What is an Interventional Radiologist?

 We provide procedural and consultative services to patient and their referring clinicians.
 Our services involve state-of-the-art, innovative and compassionate care for our patients.

-You can read about current research studies at UC Radiology, including studies in Interventional Radiology.
+You can read about current research studies at UC Radiology, including studies in Interventional Radiology, at UC Radiology Research.